-IMPORTANT: When installing a piping system in your building that you should avoid installation methods that cause too great a restriction in the piping system.
+IMPORTANT: When installing a piping system in your building you should avoid installation methods that cause too great a restriction in the piping system.
 Examples of this are reducing pipe size, an excessive amount of joints and elbows, etc.

-IMPORTANT: It is recommended to always have a back up heating system installed in case of disruption in the outdoor furnace heating system.
+IMPORTANT: It's recommended to always have a backup heating system installed in case of disruption in the outdoor furnace heating system.
 The following are examples of basic interior connections.
-SteelTech Inc. carries the necessary parts for installation.
-Contact us for more information!
+HeatMaster Furnaces inc. carries the necessary parts for installation.
+Contact us for more information.

 DISCLAIMER: The following information in the interior connections are examples and suggestions only.
-When installing a furnace and its parts it is best to talk to your local dealer or a qualified technician.
+When installing a furnace and its parts it's best to talk to your local dealer or a qualified technician.